 * China curbing gold imports in bid to limit yuan outflow -traders

-The import curbs may be part of China’s efforts to limit outflows of the yuan after the currency’s slide to its weakest in more than eight years, traders say.
-China allows only 15 banks to import gold, including three foreign lenders.
+The import curbs may be part of China’s efforts to limit yuan outflows after the currency’s slide to its weakest in more than eight years, traders said.

-Dealers offered a discount of up to $4 an ounce this week over official domestic prices that include a 10 percent import tax, compared with a premium of up to $3 last Friday.
+Dealers in the world’s No.2 consumer of the metal were offering a discount up to $3 an ounce this week over official domestic prices that include a 10 percent import tax.
+Last week, they had offered a discount of up to $5.

-Last month, Prime Minister Narendra Modi scrapped 500 and 1,000 rupee banknotes, or 86 percent of the value of cash in circulation, in a crackdown on corruption, tax evasion and militant financing.
+Last month, Prime Minister Narendra Modi scrapped 500- and 1,000-rupee banknotes, or 86 percent of the value of cash in circulation, as part of a crackdown on corruption, tax evasion and militant financing.